 The Gerald R. Ford School of Public Policy is a community that values the diversity of its members, believing that diversity enriches the educational environment and the experience for all of us.

 We respect every member of our community, and value their self-identities along a broad spectrum of factors, including but not limited to race, ethnicity, national origin, gender, sexual orientation, disability, religion, socio-economic background, and social or political belief.

-The Ford School launches strategic planning for diversity, equity, and inclusion
+The Ford School's strategic plan for diversity, equity, and inclusion

 U-M President Mark Schlissel has made issues of diversity, equity and inclusion a priority of his presidency.
 At a luncheon on Sept 9, 2015, he officially launched a campus-wide strategic planning process to produce a five-year strategic plan that will enhance diversity, equity and inclusion throughout the university.

-The entire university—more than 30 campus units, including the 19 schools and colleges on the Ann Arbor campus—is engaged in the planning process.
+The entire university—more than 30 campus units, including the 19 schools and colleges on the Ann Arbor campus—engaged in the planning process.
 Each unit is responsible for conducting an engaged planning process and developing a unit-specific strategic plan.
 These individual plans will then form the basis for the comprehensive UM Diversity Strategic Plan.